DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 Import the plugins listed above to set up a simple Grid with column resizing enabled.

-## Uncontrolled Mode
+### Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), use the `TableColumnResizing` plugin's `defaultColumnWidths` property to specify the initial column widths.
+In [uncontrolled mode](controlled-and-uncontrolled-modes.md), use the `TableColumnResizing` plugin's `defaultColumnWidths` property to specify the initial column widths.
 This property must define every column's width; otherwise, it throws an error.

 .embedded-demo({ "path": "grid-column-resizing/uncontrolled", "showThemeSelector": true })

-## Controlled Mode
+### Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column width state.
+In [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column width state.

 .embedded-demo({ "path": "grid-column-resizing/controlled", "showThemeSelector": true })